iWriteGigs

 Question #29

-A enzymes destroy living tissues.
+A boiling activates enzymes in living tissues.

 B there are no enzymes in living tissues.